-Federal’s New 30 Super Carry: Is this shiny new cartridge in fact, super?
+Federal’s 30 Super Carry: Is this shiny cartridge in fact, super?
+We review it here.

 When it comes to an EDC, it would be a fair assumption that a large majority of us opt for a 9mm or 380 Auto.
 The 9mm is a classic round with effective power and terminal performance but leaves us wishing for a few more rounds.
 Secondly, a thinner frame for better concealment.
 The .380 was all the rage years back due to its compact size and ease of concealment, however, it has been criticized for its limited power and terminal performance.
 Which is very true.